exercism/v3/docs/maintainers/repository-structure.md

 Each track has it's own directory containing a README.md that outlines the concepts that are necessary to learn to become fluent in those languages.
 Each language has a `config.json` file and the following subdirectories:

-- **config.json** The WIP config.json for a track, with the practice exercises removed to avoid noise.
+- **config.json** The updated config.json for a track, with the practice exercises removed to avoid noise.
 - **docs:** This directory contains files for both the public, and maintainers, describing the C# v3 track and how to contribute.
+It is envisioned that these documents will be linked to from issues and discussions to provide canonical answers or guidance.
-- **exercises:** The WIP exercises for that language.
+- **exercises:** The exercises for that language.
-  - **.docs:** documentation shared across all exercises for that language.
+  - **.docs:** Exercise documentation shared across all exercises for that language.
-  - **concept:** The WIP concept exercises for that language.
+  - **concept:** The Concept Exercises for that language.
-  - **practice:** The WIP practice exercises for that language.
+  - **practice:** The Practice Exercises for that language.
 - **README.md:** The track's README, which should contain a short description of the goal of the repository as well as the status of the track's v3 transition.
+A template is provided during the bootstrapping process.
 - **reference:** Files that help maintainers develop the track.
 These could be reference documents that help explain track-specific concepts for which no appropriate online document could be found, files on language-specific elements of programming concepts, or something else.
 Maintainers are free to organise this directory in the way they feel it best contributes to developing their track.
 - **transitions:** Contains a file for each pair of languages, where someone with a background in X learns new language Y. These should explain the concepts that needed to be remapped/learnt.
 The files in this directory initially aim to help inform us about both the language-agnostic and language-specific files, but will hopefully also in the long-run provide custom pathways for people learning languages.